 Being a HUGE fan of R2D2 I just had to incorporate him somehow.
 I had this great idea of making R2D2 Oreo’s by covering Oreo’s in white candy melts then drawing R2D2 with edible markers.
-Unfortunately the markers didn’t want to work on the harden candy melts, so I just decided to sprinkle blue sprinkles over the top.
+Unfortunately, the markers didn’t want to work on the hardened candy melts, so I just decided to sprinkle blue sprinkles over the top.

 One thing the edible markers definitely work on are marshmallows.
 I am absolutely obsessed with how my Storm Trooper marshmallows turned out.
 Simply take a black edible marker and draw the Storm Troopers face on a marshmallow.
 We stuck ours on sticks but I have seen them added onto cupcakes with white frosting, which are adorable also.

 Lastly, I made Yoda Guacamole.
 Movie watching isn’t complete without some chips and guacamole, and Star Wars watching isn’t complete without Yoda.